AWS Budgets Service Level Agreement

 AWS Budgets SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Budgets, or any other AWS Budgets performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Budgets; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described on the AWS Budgets Best Practices page in the AWS Billing & Cost Management user guide; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension and termination of your right to use AWS Budgets in accordance with the Agreement (collectively, the "AWS Budgets SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Budgets, or any other AWS Budgets performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Budgets; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described on the AWS Budgets Best Practices page in the AWS Billing & Cost Management user guide; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension and termination of your right to use AWS Budgets in accordance with the Agreement (collectively, the "AWS Budgets SLA Exclusions").

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.